Nina Garcia Named New Elle Editor-in-Chief

 Added Coles: "Nina is the ultimate ELLE woman — her life is incredibly full, she's curious about everything and she's passionate about fashion, beauty, technology, art, travel, the environment, women’s issues and the ways that they all intersect."

-Born in Barranquilla, Colombia, Garcia is a graduate of Boston University and Fashion Institute of Technology.
+Born in Barranquilla, Colombia, Garcia is a graduate of Boston University and the Fashion Institute of Technology.